AMA-VIP/LITA_PROJECT/README.md

    -calculate the percentage of total sales contributed by each region. o identify products with no sales in the last quarter.
 3. On PowerBI
    -Create a dashboard that visualizes the insights found in Excel and SQL.
    N/B: The dashboard should include a sales overview, top-performing products, and regional breakdowns.

+## Data Analysis
+Code used to analyse this data
+1. Excel
+   To get Revenue: Total sales * Product